JocelynDelalande/ansible-roles/README.md

 but I don't intend to make them generic nor perfect for everybody use.
 They suit my needs.

+Oh, and they all are using Debian systems.

 They are licensing under the [WTFPL](http://www.wtfpl.net/txt/copying/)